 It is imperative for websites to consistently evolve, add new content, and create high-value experiences to compete with those competitors that are already doing it.

 There is always someone trying to take your top position for a keyword your rank for today.

-This is a highly debated topic when it comes to the validity of its existence, and ability for a third part to negatively influence your rankings.
-This involves competitors or those with a vendetta against your website, creating a ton of exact match links on low-quality websites to make it look as though you were buying links or trying to be manipulative.
+This is a highly debated topic when it comes to the validity of its existence and the ability of a third party to negatively influence your rankings.
+This involves competitors or those with a vendetta against your website creating a ton of exact match links on low-quality websites to make it look as though you were buying links or trying to be manipulative.